uoenoplab/xo/nginx/README.md

 mkdir -p /tmp/cores
 ```

 4. Configure the handoff targets, edit `conf/xo.conf`, put the IP address of the backend servers as `handoff_target`.
 Change `handoff_ifname` of the interface name of the host you are running on.
+This means that, xo.conf should have the same `handoff_target` variables across all the frontend and backdnds, but can have a different `handoff_ifname` variable between them.

 5. On every server machines (in any order), setup the eBPF programs and tc by running `./reset.sh (IFNAME)`.
 Change the inerface name (`IFNAME`) in the argument, to the actual name of the interface where you are running the script.
 This must be the same interafce you used in step 4.